Privacy statement

 3. Rights of data subjects

-Data subjects whose personal data we process may - if and insofar as the GDPR applies - revoke consent given at any time with effect for the future and object to the processing of their personal data at any time.
+• The right to revoke consent given at any time with effect for the future and to object to the processing of their personal data at any time.

 Data subjects whose personal data we process have a right of appeal to a competent supervisory authority.
-The supervisory authority for data protection in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).
+The competent supervisory authority for data protection in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

 4. Data security